Your Must Have International Travel Checklist for Europe

 Do you plan on driving internationally?
-Depending on where you are headed you may need to get an international driver’s license.
+Before deciding, check out the pros and cons of renting a car in Europe.
+Then depending on where you are headed you may need to get an international driver’s license.
 Don’t worry.
 This isn’t too complicated for your trip checklist.
 If you’re in the USA and have AAA, you can head to their website or a location near you to apply for an international driving permit.

 AAA is one of only two private entities in the U.S. that is authorized by the U.S. Department of State to issue an international driving permit (IDP).
 The application is $20, plus the cost of the passport photos, which are usually about $15 at your local pharmacy like CVS.
 Making it a grand total of $35.
 Not too bad if you’re in need to get an international driver’s license.